Walter Weller: Recordings

-Weller's recordings include work with Fuga Libera, Decca, EMI, Ars Musici, Collins Classics, Camerata Tokyo and Chandos Records.

 The Weller Quartet's recordings for Decca Records included Haydn’s complete Op 33, Mozart, Beethoven, Brahms, Berg and Shostakovich.

-Weller's recording début as a conductor was with the Suisse Romande Orchestra, in Shostakovich's Symphony No. 1 and Symphony No. 9.
+Weller's recording début as a conductor was with the Vienna orchestra in operatic excerpts sung by Pilar Lorengar.
+His next was directing the Suisse Romande Orchestra in Shostakovich's Symphony No. 1 and Symphony No. 9.
 His recordings of the Beethoven, Mendelssohn and Prokofiev symphony cycles have long remained available on LP and CD.
+In 2025 he recordings for Decca were gathered in a 20-CD box set and re-issued by Eloquence, which included the Prokofiev, a Mozart violin concerto cycle with Mayumi Fujikawa, a Bartók piano concerto cycle with Pascal Rogé, Má vlast, and Brahms Hungarian Dances.
+In the studio his preference was ensuring complete movements were recorded in one take, to avoid editing in small sections.

 Recognition

 Weller was awarded the Grand Decoration of Honour in Silver for services to the Republic of Austria in 1998.
 He was also the recipient of the Mozart Interpretationspreis, Salzburg.
 In Vienna, he was awarded the "Golden Beethoven Medal".

 The Bank of Scotland honored Weller by printing his portrait on a special 50 pound note.

 Weller was thanked in the acknowledgements to Jilly Cooper's novel Appassionata, due to his support to her research.